 A civil action for collection of a sum of money may be commenced and tried where the plaintiff or any of the principal plaintiffs resides, or where the defendant or any of the principal defendants resides, or in the case of a non-resident defendant where he may be found, at the election of the plaintiff.

 Which court has jurisdiction over a collection suit?

-The Metropolitan Trial Courts shall have exclusive jurisdiction over payment of money where the value of the claim exceeds Three hundred thousand pesos (P300, 000.00) but does not exceed Four hundred thousand pesos (P400, 000.00).
-In this case, the collection suit is considered as an ordinary civil action which shall be prosecuted under the Revised Rules of Civil Procedure.
+The Metropolitan Trial Courts, Municipal Trial Courts in Cities, Municipal Trial Courts and Municipal Circuit Trial Courts shall have exclusive jurisdiction over payment of money where the value of the claim exceeds One Million Pesos (P1,000,000.00) but does NOT exceed Two Million Pesos (P2,000, 000.00), exclusive of damages, interest, attorney’s fees, litigation expenses.
+In this case, the collection suit is considered as an ordinary civil action which shall be prosecuted under the Revised Rules of Summary Procedure.

-If it exceeds the jurisdictional amount (Four hundred thousand pesos (P400, 000.00) in MeTCs, and Three hundred thousand pesos (P300, 000.00) in MTCs, MTCCs, and MCTCs), the Regional Trial Court shall have exclusive jurisdiction.
+If it exceeds the jurisdictional amount of Two Million Pesos (P2,000,000.00), the Regional Trial Court shall have exclusive jurisdiction.